GreenRabite/Homeco/README.md

 ### Final Weekend
   - [ ] Deploy on Heroku
-  - [ ] Refactor Code and optimize logic
+  - [ ] Finish styling and better UI